reallamona/horizon-community-resource/README.md

 # The Horizon Project

-The Horizon Project is a free community resource for the **Horizon** game series, focused on speedrunning, glitch hunting, and game research.
-It brings together guides, tools, discoveries, communities, and technical resources in one place.
+The Horizon Project is a free community resource hub for the Horizon series, bringing together speedrunning, glitch hunting, research, guides, tools, discoveries, and technical resources.

 ## Contributing